tuhrig/tuhrig.github.io/_posts/2024/2024-05-01-bye-bye-bringmeister.md

 Then came Corona 😷

-Although this crisis was though for everyone, from a business perspective it was a big accelerator.
+Although this crisis was tough for everyone, from a business perspective it was a big accelerator.
 Orders went through the roof and the numbers looked real good.
 That was when EDEKA took their chance and sold Bringmeister to [Rockaway Capital](https://www.rockawaycapital.com/en/).
 For EDEKA it was the right timing, but not for Bringmeister.